STRATEGIC PLAN 2023 - 2026

 OBJECTIVE ONE: Recruit, advise and support students throughout the entirety of their post-secondary career and beyond.

-OBJECTIVE TWO: Ensure CCSNH colleges offer high quality and relevant academic programs and workforce training that responds to workforce demands and student interest and promote strong local economies.
+OBJECTIVE TWO: Ensure CCSNH colleges offer high quality and relevant academic programs and workforce training that responds to workforce demands and student interest and promotes strong local economies.

 GOAL TWO: